 Bachelor of Arts in Mathematics: Concentration in Mathematics for Advanced Study

 Undergraduate degree programs in mathematics presuppose a background equivalent to two years of high school algebra, one year of plane geometry, and at least one semester of trigonometry.
-Students in doubt as to their satisfaction of these prerequisites should consult the mathematics department.
 Because of the sequential nature of mathematics courses, all students must consult with a departmental advisor at regular intervals during their degree programs.
 MATH 500 through MATH 599 may not be counted as electives toward the mathematics major or minor.
 CR/NC grades are not acceptable in courses to be counted for a mathematics major or minor program.

 The Bachelor of Arts in Mathematics can be earned by completing any one of three concentrations:

-- Concentration in Mathematics for Advanced Study (48 units): this concentration prepares students for graduate study of mathematics.
+- Concentration in Mathematics for Advanced Study (48 units): prepares students for graduate study of mathematics.

-- Concentration in Mathematics for Liberal Arts (42 units): this concentration is intended for students planning non-technical careers.
+- Concentration in Mathematics for Liberal Arts (42 units): intended for students planning non-technical careers.

-- Concentration in Mathematics for Teaching (45 units): this concentration matches the state-approved subject matter program for the single-subject credential in mathematics.
+- Concentration in Mathematics for Teaching (45 units): matches the state-approved subject matter program for the single-subject credential in mathematics.

 Mathematics majors who successfully complete MATH 300GW in spring 2010 or thereafter or MATH 301GW in spring 2009 or thereafter will have satisfied the University’s Graduation Writing Assessment Requirement (GWAR).